launchdarkly/api-client-dotnet/docs/FeatureFlagsApi.md

 <a name="postfeatureflag"></a>
 # **PostFeatureFlag**
-> void PostFeatureFlag (string projectKey, FeatureFlagBody featureFlagBody, string clone)
+> FeatureFlag PostFeatureFlag (string projectKey, FeatureFlagBody featureFlagBody, string clone)

 Creates a new feature flag.